jekylltools/jekyll-tipue-search/README.md

 # Jekyll Tipue Search

-Full-text search in Jekyll using Tipue Search.
+Full-text search in Jekyll using [Tipue Search](https://github.com/Tipue/Tipue-Search).
 No plugin necessary.

+The search index is generated with pure Liquid.
+Fully compatible with Github Pages.

+View a [live demo running on Github Pages](https://xhn35rq.github.io/jekyll-tipue-search/search/).
+The code and configuration for the demo is in the [gh-pages branch](https://github.com/xHN35RQ/jekyll-tipue-search/tree/gh-pages).

 ## Installation